 ☐ Small bags: stuff sacs, zip locks or similar for organizing items in your dry bag

 Find all the gear you need for your trip online in the OARStore + 15% of your purchase helps provide under-resourced youth with outdoor adventure experiences.

 Packing Your Gear

 We recommend you take on the river only what’s absolutely necessary.
 Keeping gear to a minimum ensures it will fit into the waterproof bags we supply and reduces unnecessary packing and unpacking in camp.
-If you have extra luggage, you may be able to store it at the hotel where you are staying prior to the river trip, if you are planning to return there.
-You can also leave items at our basecamp and we will return your luggage to you at take-out (on day 8) before your flight back.
+If you have extra luggage, you may be able to store it at the hotel where you are staying prior to the river trip if you are planning to return there.
+You can also leave items at Bear Camp and we will return your luggage to you at take-out (on day 8) before your flight back to Vancouver.